WP-API/node-wpapi/README.md

 });
 ```

-You may set one or many custom HTTP transport methods on an existing WP site client instance (for example one returned through [Auto-discovery](#auto-discovery) by calling the `.transport()` method on the site client instance and passing an object of handler functions:
+You may set one or many custom HTTP transport methods on an existing WP site client instance (for example one returned through [auto-discovery](#auto-discovery) by calling the `.transport()` method on the site client instance and passing an object of handler functions:

 ```js
 site.transport({